exah/react-universal-data/README.md

 ### `useFetchData`

-Request data and save result to state.
+Requests data and preserves the result to the state.

 ```ts
 type useFetchData<T> = (